XaryLee/spmm/README.md

 ```
 mat/mtx/web-Stanford
 ```
-Finally, Run the following command to run the code.
+Finally, run the following command to run the code.

 ```./serial```